 Additionally, the routines of family meals, sleep and limited TV time, once established, are easy to carry into the older years.

-What if you can’t get all 3 routines on board?
+Try to get all 3 routines on board

 I would encourage you to shoot for three, of course!
 But if you can’t, target one routine and get that going, then work on the next routine.
 The fact is, all 3 of these routines will not only have a favorable impact on your preschooler’s weight, they will help you have a well rested (translated: calmer and pleasant) child, a nourished child (translated: happy and satisfied) and an active child (translated: not sitting in front of the TV).